sbalani/Phantom-cog/README.md

 ```

 ## :e-mail: Contact
-If you have any comments or questions, please open a new issue or contact [Tianxiang Ma](https://tianxiangma.github.io/).
+If you have any comments or questions regarding this open-source project, please open a new issue or contact [Tianxiang Ma](https://tianxiangma.github.io/).